josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/📋_demands_as_diagnosis.md

 * The diagnostic relationship is:

 withdrawal of cases
 → the state must stop punishing people for making the grievance visible

-* The CJP continued to report arrests and FIRs in Assam, West Bengal and Bihar after the central settlement had reportedly promised protection from punitive action.
+* The CJP continued to report arrests and FIRs in Assam, West Bengal and Bihar after the central settlement reportedly promised protection from punitive action.
 * This shows why announcement and implementation must be assessed separately.
-(The Times of India)
 * The node should distinguish:
     * withdrawal;
     * dismissal;